mrakgr/The-Spiral-Language/readme.md

 It took the author 14 months to get the language up to this point, but with it as a reference it would be closer to 1 month long student project in terms of difficulty if a sensible tool like F# is used instead of C++.

+The first 9 chapters document the language's core.
+The rest can be read in any order.

 ### 1: Data Structures, Abstraction and Destructuring

 ```